CreateAPI/CreateAPI/Tests/CreateAPITests/Resources/Expected/github-schemes-generate-default.txt

 /// The policy that controls the organizations in the enterprise that are allowed to run GitHub Actions.
 Can be one of: `all`, `none`, or `selected`. public enum EnabledOrganizations: String, Codable, CaseIterable {
-    case all = "all"
+    case all
     case `none` = "none"
-    case selected = "selected"
+    case selected
 }

 /// The permissions policy that controls the actions that are allowed to run.
 Can be one of: `all`, `local_only`, or `selected`. public enum AllowedActions: String, Codable, CaseIterable {
-    case all = "all"
+    case all
     case localOnly = "local_only"
-    case selected = "selected"
+    case selected
 }

 public struct ActionsEnterprisePermissions: Decodable {